html5lib/html5lib-python/README.rst

 - ``genshi`` has a treewalker (but not builder); and

-- ``chardet`` can be used as a fallback when character encoding cannot be determined (note currently this is only packaged on PyPI for Python 2, though several package managers include unofficial ports to Python 3).
+- ``charade`` can be used as a fallback when character encoding cannot be determined.

 Installation